 At Halpern Financial, we recommend a very simple cash management strategy:

-- Checking: 1 month of core expenses in checking (meaning your minimum checking account balance should always equal 1 month of core expenses).
+- Checking: 1 month of core expenses in checking.
+This means your minimum checking account balance should always equal 1 month of core expenses.
+Core expenses are any required living expenses, such as housing, food, debt payment, etc.

 - Savings: 2-5 months of core expenses (5 months for people with fluctuating income, 2 months for people with predictable income).
 Any additional funds for large purchases, vacations, etc. should also go in a savings account.